chris-krenz/opentrons_protocols/protocols/OT-Flex/ColonyPlayground/bingling_summer_2026/Pierce_Gold_BCA_Assay/README.md

 - $R^2$ value close to 1, signaling strong correlation between absorbance and concentration values.

 ## Protocol Updates
--Ver.
+- Ver.
 10: Changed flow rate to be even slower for accurate pipetting, and added correct dead volume for working reagent.
 - Ver.
 9: Code is made to blow out, touch tip, and blow out again to account for viscousity of unknowns and standards to prevent droplets.
 - Ver.
 8: Code is optimized to dispense and aspirate slower for more accurate
 - Ver.
 7: Code is optimized to use small volume pipette arms and tips to minimize % error of the machine.